robertorosero/pyhtonmig/Doc/library/subprocess.rst

    Run command with arguments and return its output as a byte string.

-   If the exit code was non-zero it raises a CalledProcessError.
-The CalledProcessError object will have the return code in the returncode attribute and output in the output attribute.
+   If the exit code was non-zero it raises a :exc:`CalledProcessError`.
+The :exc:`CalledProcessError` object will have the return code in the :attr:`returncode` attribute and output in the :attr:`output` attribute.

-   The arguments are the same as for the Popen constructor.
+   The arguments are the same as for the :class:`Popen` constructor.
 Example:

       >>> subprocess.check_output(["ls", "-l", "/dev/null"])
       'crw-rw-rw- 1 root root 1, 3 Oct 18  2007 /dev/null\n'